WesterdijkInstitute/FNP_aux_scripts/README.md

 ## Extract sequences

 Use this script to extract the amino acid sequences corresponding to genes marked by fungiSMASH 5 as 'biosynthetic'.
+It depends on Biopython.

 ```
 usage: extract_sequences_core_enzymes.py [-h] -i INPUT -n NAME [-b] [--include INCLUDE] [-t TAXONOMY_FILTER] [-d DOMAIN]